ramihmda/ramihmda.github.io/projects/3d-printing.md

 ## Overview
 This project involved building the software and control infrastructure needed to fabricate stretchable, liquid metal strain sensors using a modified 3D printing platform.

-While the mechanical modifications to the Prusa i3 MK3S+ were handled separately, I was responsible for the entire software stack.
-This included the ROS2 control architecture, printer–dispenser coordination, GUI development, firmware modifications, and calibration tools that enable repeatable liquid metal deposition using a Nordson Ultimus V air dispenser.
+While the mechanical modifications to the printer were handled separately, I was responsible for the entire software stack.
+This included the ROS2 control architecture, printer–dispenser coordination, GUI development, firmware modifications, and calibration tools for repeatable liquid metal deposition.

 <figure class="align-center">
   <img src="/assets/images/system_diagram.png" alt="Physical system overview" style="max-width: 900px; width: 100%;">